Bwindi Impenetrable National Park

-The Bwindi Impenetrable National Park (BINP) is in southwestern Uganda.
-The park is part of the Bwindi Impenetrable Forest and is situated along the Democratic Republic of the Congo (DRC) border next to the Virunga National Park and on the edge of the Albertine Rift.
-Composed of 321 km2 of both montane and lowland forest, it is accessible only on foot.
-BINP is a United Nations Educational, Scientific and Cultural Organization-designated World Heritage Site.
+Bwindi Impenetrable National Park is a national park in southwestern Uganda.
+It is part of the Bwindi Impenetrable Forest and is situated along the Democratic Republic of the Congo border next to the Virunga National Park and on the edge of the Albertine Rift.
+Composed of 321 km2 of both lowland and montane forest, it is accessible only on foot.
+It is a United Nations Educational, Scientific and Cultural Organization-designated World Heritage Site.

 Species diversity is a feature of the park.
 It provides habitat for 120 species of mammals, 350 species of birds, 310 species of butterflies, 27 species of frogs, chameleons, geckos, and many endangered species.
 Floristically, the park is among the most diverse forests in East Africa, with more than 1,000 flowering plant species, including 200 species of trees and 104 species of ferns.
 The northern (low elevation) sector has many species of Guineo-Congolian flora, including two endangered species, the brown mahogany and Brazzeia longipedicellata.
 In particular, the area shares in the high levels of endemisms of the Albertine Rift.